Staff movement: a risk management framework

 - Changes to terms and conditions of staff contracts can take time and hence a requirement will be to define and report on those additional roles which staff undertake.
 This can be undertaken by careful employee management in the short term, whilst contractual changes are consulted upon in a longer timescale.

 - Recruitment of additional staff, either domestically or internationally, takes at least weeks and, more often in isolated areas, months.
 The use of bank staff will therefore still be required by providers.
+The Workforce Capacity Fund can be used to cover these additional staffing costs.

-- The roll out of COVID-19 vaccinations to a significant proportion of care home staff, is also becoming a reality.
+- The roll out of COVID-19 vaccinations to a significant proportion of care home staff, is also a reality.

 This document therefore creates a staff risk management framework, which will develop over time, to flag the actions and reviews which each provider should take to achieve the goal of minimising infection spread through staff movement.